 15. Vitamin K

-It’s found mainly in green leafy vegetables and also in extra virgin olive oil.
+It’s found mainly in green leafy and cruciferous vegetables and also in extra virgin olive oil.

-The patented nutrient blend is branded as NT-020 and is a key ingredient in select brain supplements.
+This patented nutrient blend is a key ingredient in a few select brain supplements.

 Foods and Supplements That Slow Down Thinking